Auxiliary task discovery through generate-and-test: Experimental results

 \subsection{The proposed tester reasonably evaluates the auxiliary tasks}

 To see how well the proposed tester evaluates the auxiliary tasks, we designed good and bad auxiliary tasks in the four-rooms environment.
 The hand-designed auxiliary task were formulated as subgoal-reaching GVFs with the good and bad hand-designed auxiliary tasks having hallway and corner subgoals respectively.
 See Figure \ref{fig:tester_scores}.
+We used the Master-User architecture when learning the hand-designed auxiliary tasks.

-Note that when learning the auxiliary tasks alongside the main task using the Master-User strategy, the gradient backpropagated from the main task only modifies $\frac{1}{\#\text{auxiliary tasks}+1}$ percent of the features.
-For example, in the case of learning the hallway auxiliary tasks, there are $3$ auxiliary tasks.
-Therefore, the gradient backpropagated from the main task only modifies $25\%$ of the features.
+When learning the auxiliary tasks alongside the main task using the Master-User strategy, the gradient backpropagated from the main task only modifies $\frac{1}{\#\text{auxiliary tasks}+1}$ percent of the features,.
+For example, in the case of learning the hallway auxiliary tasks, there are $2$ auxiliary tasks.
+Therefore, the gradient backpropagated from the main task only modifies $33.3\%$ of the features.

+When including auxiliary tasks, we adjusted the hidden layer size of the network such that the total number of learnable parameters are roughly equal across methods.
+For example, in the four-rooms environment, for the case of no auxiliary tasks there are a total of $49\times 50 + 50 \times 4 = 2650$ parameters, with an observation size of (network input size) $49$ , hidden layer size of $50$, and $4$ actions (network output size).
+For the baseline with hallway auxiliary tasks, we used a smaller hidden layer size of $43$ so that it results in roughly the same number of total parameters: $49\times 43 + 43 \times 4 \times 3 = 2623$.
+In all the experiments, we kept the number of learnable parameters roughly equal across methods with and without auxiliary tasks.

-The hallway and corner auxiliary tasks improved and hurt learning in terms of learning speed respectively as expected (Figure \ref{fig:tester_scores}, middle graph).
-The proposed tester evaluated the hallway and corner auxiliary tasks well, assigning higher utility to the hallway auxiliary tasks and clearly indicating the corner tasks are bad.
+The hallway auxiliary tasks improved learning in terms of learning speed as we expected (Figure \ref{fig:tester_scores}, middle graph).
+The corner auxiliary tasks, on the other hand, hurt the performance at the early episodes and resulted in suboptimal performance in comparison to the hallway auxiliary tasks.
+As we mentioned earlier, when including auxiliary tasks, we used a smaller hidden layer size such that the total number of learnable parameters are equal to the case of no auxiliary tasks.
+It is interesting that in this environment with such a small observation space and no partial observability, dedicating a considerable percentage of the learnable parameters to learning auxiliary tasks can result in better performance compared to dedicating all the parameters to learning the main task.

+The proposed tester evaluated the hallway and corner auxiliary tasks well, assigning much higher utility to the hallway auxiliary tasks and clearly indicating the corner tasks are bad (Figure \ref{fig:tester_scores}, right graph).
+The utility of all hand-designed auxiliary tasks started around the same point.
+However, the utility of the good auxiliary tasks reached a much higher level compared to the bad auxiliary tasks over time.
+We also conducted a more thorough experiment in which we included all the cells as subgoals.
+We observed that the tester evaluated the auxiliary tasks well, assigning higher utility to the auxiliary tasks that accelerated learning the most.
+These results are included in the appendices.